PJ Duke: 2025

 In May, Duke qualified for Final X after placing first at the US World Team Trials Challenge tournament, defeating 2025 NCAA Division I National champions Antrell Taylor and Ridge Lovett, as well as multiple-time All-American Bryce Andonian.
-Weeks later, he claimed the U20 US World Team Trials crown, and is set to compete at the U20 World Championships in August.
+Weeks later, he achieved the U20 US World Team Trials crown, and is set to compete at the U20 World Championships in August.

 In June, Duke faced World silver medalist and four-time NCAA champion Yianni Diakomihalis in a best-of-three series at Final X, for the US World Team spot.
 After a technical fall loss in the first round, Duke forced a third match with a 17–10 win in the second round, and closed the series out with a fall in the third one, becoming the US World Team member at 18 years old.